Does your city have a robust data culture? San Antonio is building one.

 Now guided by an elected steering committee, ARDA has developed a Community Strategy to ensure that any network activities link back to the data-related needs of the Alamo region.
 Informed by stories of user needs accumulated over the past 18 months, four new work groups launched this month will tackle community engagement, data sharing (including open data), data training and use, and data ecosystem assessment.
 The Community Strategy is a living document and will evolve in response to community needs and lessons learned as the work groups develop and deploy their action plans.

-CI:Now recently received a grant from the John L. Santikos Charitable Foundation, a fund of the San Antonio Area Foundation, to provide backbone support for ARDA’s work groups and steering committee.
+CI:Now received support from the John L. Santikos Charitable Foundation, a fund of the San Antonio Area Foundation, to provide backbone support for ARDA’s work groups and steering committee.
 Through ARDA’s innovative structure, the previously siloed efforts to improve data collection and use can now begin to add up to more than the sum of their parts and move the region towards the vision of improving people’s lives.